MViscardi-UCSC/plasmidsaurus_contigAssembly/README.md

 Note: All build assemblies and annotations are retained in the `output` directory.
 The `contig_1` appears to be the biologically relevant assembly, as it is the only one with any rRNA annotated.

-3. The SRR30810013 (or other short read archive samples defined in the Snakemake file) directory and the identically named .fastq file(s) can be deleted after the run is complete.
+3. The SRR30810013 directory and the identically named .fastq file can be deleted after the run is complete.
 They are retained here for reproducibility and step checking.

 ### General Process Overview: